Mahlet-Inc/hobbits/docs/plugin-developer-guide.md

 For most plugins, it is best to follow the pattern used in the Qt Creator plugin templates that does the following:

- - Create Qt Designed Form class that implementes `AbstractParameterEditor`
+ - Create Qt Designer Form class that implementes `AbstractParameterEditor`
  - Use a `ParameterHelper` to wrap each of the UI elements for easy `QJsonObject` getting and setting.
  - Emit `AbstractParameterEditor`'s `changed` signal whenever the UI changes.